yanpla/yanplaRoles/README.md

 ### Sheriff

 The Sheriff is a crewmate role that can kill Impostors.
 However, if the Sheriff kills a Crewmate, the Sheriff dies instead.

+### Snitch

+The Snitch is a crewmate role.
+If the snitch completes all their tasks, the Impostors's names will turn red for them.

 ### Captain